pospi/talk-solidity-blockchain-intro/solidity-notes.md

 All compile to EVM bytecode.
 Solidity was not the first EVM-compiled language, and it will not be the last.

-Solidity is also arguably not very well suited to the task &mdash; see The Great DAO Hack!
+...and it may not be the best tool for the job&mdash; see *"The Great DAO Hack"*!
 We'll come back to this later...